AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 **Data collection and experiments**

 - Test RNA extractions of shelled larvae and seed using Zymo Quick RNA test kits
-- Design January 2025 resazurin stress testing experiment
-- Transport seed samples from Point Whitney to UW lab for January 2025 testing
 - Conduct testing in the lab and resazurin assay in January
 - Plan January/February lab hardening projects
+- Measure size from December and January images for growth

 ## Oyster 2025 Stress Hardening
 **Planning**